GLOBAL MARKETS-Yields slip, stocks struggle as economic fears grow

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Herbert Lash; additional reporting by Elizabeth Howcroft in London; editing by Ed Osmond, Chizu Nomiyama and Jonathan Oatis)
+(Reporting by Herbert Lash; additional reporting by Elizabeth Howcroft in London; editing by Ed Osmond, Chizu Nomiyama, Jonathan Oatis and Richard Chang)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))